csev/dj4e/assn/dj4e_load_old.md

 Checking Your Data By Hand
 --------------------------

+You can check to see if your data was loaded properly in the Django Admin user interface.

 You can also hand-check your data by running a few queries on your data before turning it in to make sure the data makes